 The letters and emails come in—from cancer survivors, from those still fighting the disease, from those who have lost someone to the disease.
 The letters go out.
 Feisty, personal words of encouragement, like these, to Billy, a 13-year-old from Austin, Texas.

 I heard that your last doctor’s appointment didn’t go the way you planned.
 I’m sorry to hear about that, but I want to talk about the bigger picture with you.
-Vance his a funny illness that comes in all shapes and sizes, sometimes better or worse.
+Cancer is a funny illness that comes in all shapes and sizes, sometimes better or worse.
 Sometimes a short fight, sometimes a long fight.
 The key word is fight.
 When I met you at St. Andrews, I felt I was meeting a fighter and shaking the hand of a winner.
 Regardless of relapse or last checkup, you must keep the faith.
 The faith in your doctors, the faith in your family, and most importantly the faith in yourself.
 This, my friend, is absolutely the best thing you can do for yourself.
 Tell your cancer to go away.
 Plain and simple, tell it, “Get out of my life.
 I’m a busy guy.”

 I get asked every day why I returned to professional cycling.
 The answer isn’t about money, winning races or fame.
 The answer is because of people like you.
 Cancer patients that want to live forever and fight like hell.
 I will ride my bike tomorrow for five hours and think of you all day.
 That’s right, thinking of you, the fighter.
 Hang in there, my friend.